bespoken/circle-deploy/README.md

 * dockerHubSecretArn: The name of the AWS Secret that stores our docker credentials
 * listenerArn: The ARN for the ALB listener being used for this account
 * roleArn: Used for taskRoleArn and executionRoleArn
+* securityGroup: The VPC security group to use
+* subnets: The list of subnets to use
 * vpcId: The VPC ID used by this configuration - specified when creating the target group on the ALB

 The AWS secret values are meant to be one universal defaults for the account

-# Important Values
+# Required Values
-* command: The command to run for the Docker service - needs to be set if not in the Docker image [OPTIONAL]
-* containerPort: The port the service should run on [REQUIRED]
+* containerPort: The port the service should run on
-* cpu: The CPU allocated for the service, where 1024 is equal to a full CPU [REQUIRED]
+* cpu: The CPU allocated for the service, where 1024 is equal to a full CPU
-* image: The DockerHub image to use for this service [REQUIRED]
+* image: The DockerHub image to use for this service
+* memory: The amount of memory allocated for the service
+* serviceName: The name of the service

+# Other Important Values
+Though not required, these are helpful to know:
+* command: The command to run for the Docker service - needs to be set if not in the Docker image
-* logGroup: The CloudWatch Log Group to use - defaults to `fargate-cluster` [OPTIONAL]
+* logGroup: The CloudWatch Log Group to use - defaults to `fargate-cluster`
-* memory: The amount of memory allocated for the service [REQUIRED]
 * passEnv: "true" or "false" - defaults to true.
-If set to false, will not automatically set pass thru environment variables in the build environment to the container environment [OPTIONAL]
+If set to false, will not automatically set pass thru environment variables in the build environment to the container environment
-* serviceName: The name of the service [REQUIRED]
-* taskDefinition: A file to use as the baseline for the taskDefinition - if not specified, just uses the default that is included in the code [OPTIONAL]
+* taskDefinition: A file to use as the baseline for the taskDefinition - if not specified, just uses the default that is included in the code

 # Container Configuration
 Environment variables can also be set inside the running container.